Mammograms Decrease Nationwide Due to COVID-19

-Screening mammography, when paired with ultrasound and MRI as needed, has a 92 percent accuracy rate.
+Screening mammography, when paired with ultrasound and MRI as needed, has a 92% accuracy rate.
 “Mammography is a primary screening tool and our first line of preventive medicine when it comes to breast health,” says Dr. Dell.

-Cooper Clinic recently added Hologic’s Genius 3D Mammography to its existing breast health and diagnostic imaging services.
-Genius 3D Mammography detects 41 percent more invasive breast cancers, detects 15 months earlier than others and reduces false positives by up to 40 percent.
+Cooper Clinic uses Hologic’s Genius 3D Mammography in addition to its existing breast health and diagnostic imaging services.
+Genius 3D Mammography detects 41% more invasive breast cancers, detects 15 months earlier than others and reduces false positives by up to 40%.
 The machine performs a four-second scan of the breast and is a similar experience to the traditional 2D mammogram.
 “There’s not a better mammogram machine in the world than what we have at Cooper Clinic right now,” says Dr. Dell.

 “Small cancers often missed by traditional 2D mammograms are found more often with 3D mammography, and the distinction between normal and abnormal breast tissue can be seen more clearly by the physician,” said Dr. Dell.
 “While traditional 2D mammography is comparable to looking at the cover of an unopened book and trying to determine what’s inside, 3D mammography is likened to actually opening the book and reading it page by page in full detail.”

+The concern of radiation from mammograms has proven to be a common misconception amongst health care providers and patients alike.
 Some women may also be deterred by fear of overexposure to radiation, but Dr. Dell dispels the myth.
 “Back in the 1970s and 1980s, levels of radiation in mammography were high, but today’s technology has dropped the levels significantly and mammography is very safe,” he says.
-“A woman who has an annual mammogram beginning at age 40 will be exposed to less radiation over her lifetime than if she had lived in Denver, CO for the same period of time, where the high elevation exposes residents to powerful sun rays.”
+“A woman who has an annual mammogram beginning at age 40 will be exposed to less radiation over her lifetime than if she had lived in Denver, Colorado for the same period of time, where the high elevation exposes residents to powerful sun rays.”

 The more information a woman has about breast health and breast cancer, the more likely she will be to utilize screening mammography as a preventive measure.
 “Every woman who leaves Cooper Clinic after a mammogram will have an answer the same day,” explains Dr. Dell.
 “We will take additional views or an ultrasound if needed, and can order an MRI or biopsy if the situation calls for it.”

-For more information about breast imaging and mammography at Cooper Clinic, visit cooper-clinic.com or call 972.560.2651.
+For more information about breast imaging and mammography at Cooper Clinic, visit the Cooper Clinic website or call 866.906.2667.